redhat-performance/odf-grafana/README.md

 ```
 # ansible-playbook add-dashboard.yml -e dashboard_path=<insert your path here>
 ```
 NB.
-For the dashboard to work, it must define it's datasources as $datasource.
+For the dashboard to work, it must define it's datasource as $datasource.
 This is a simple way to make your dashboards portable.

 ### Adding a datasource